 Needless to say, this only lasted so long.
 First I started falling asleep while he stayed up reading.
 Then I got pregnant and started passing out at 8pm in front of Homeland.
 Once we had the baby, I was up all night while he slept — you get the picture.
 So long, Days of Constant Togetherness!

-Our baby is now six, but we’ve never really managed to get back on the same “togetherness” schedule.
+Our baby is now seven, but we’ve never really managed to get back on the same “togetherness” schedule.
 And I love it.